SOLVED: Steam Deck Update Error

 Internet Bandwidth test (Image by eXputer)

-If the error continues even after freeing up space on your Steam Deck, the next probable factor is your internet connection.
 Insufficient or inconsistent connection speeds can impede your ability to download the update.
-You should first test your internet connection and ensure it is working as intended.
-If you notice that you are getting unusually low speeds, then that is likely why you can’t update your Steam Deck’s system software.
+You should first test your internet connection and ensure it works as intended.
+If you notice that you are getting unusually low speeds, then I believe it’s the reason why you can’t update your Steam Deck’s system software.

 Open Steam’s Network Ports

-If your internet connection is working and you don’t see a lack of storage space in your Steam Deck, this is the next most likely cause behind your error.
 Network ports are unique numbers assigned to each network or server.
-These numbers are responsible for guiding network traffic, such as data packets, to their destination.
+These numbers guide network traffic, such as data packets, to their destination.
 If the network ports are blocked, your data will not be able to travel to the destination it is intended for.

 In our case, the network ports that Steam needs could be blocked on your network.
 You can manually open these ports within your router to allow data packets to pass again.
 Do exercise caution and ensure that you only open necessary ports.
-Opening an excessive amount of network ports will expose your router to malicious threats.
+Opening excessive network ports will expose your router to malicious threats.

 These are the ports that you need to open for the Steam Deck: